-There are following Java versions available at Jelastic:
+Currently (at the time of this writing), the following Java versions and distributions available at Jelastic:

 You can choose the preferred version while creating an environment, or change it later.
 These procedures are described in the Java Versions document.

 Within a wide variety of software stacks, Jelastic supports a pure Java Engine and the following Java application servers:

 Read the documentation below for additional information on Java servers specifics within the Jelastic PaaS: